thisisobate/kyverno-website/src/content/docs/policies/other/limit-configmap-for-sa/limit-configmap-for-sa.md

 ---
-title: "Limit ConfigMap to ServiceAccounts for a User"
+title: 'Limit ConfigMap to ServiceAccounts for a User'
 category: Other
 version:
 subject: ConfigMap, ServiceAccount
-policyType: "validate"
+policyType: 'validate'
 description: >
   This policy shows how to restrict certain operations on specific ConfigMaps by ServiceAccounts.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/limit-configmap-for-sa/limit-configmap-for-sa.yaml" target="-blank">/other/limit-configmap-for-sa/limit-configmap-for-sa.yaml</a>

 ```yaml